oljung/portfolio-project-one/README.md

 ### Information pages

 These pages will all follow the same format and structure, making information easy to find and making them feel intuitive.
 The page about dwarves will be stuctured the same as the page for orcs, for instance.

-- __Landing Page__

-    - This feature will greet the user with an image explaining the purpose of the site, as well as what to expect on it.

-    - The main parts of the site will be displayed and given short information.
-These small infomartion segments will also contain a clickable link.
-This section will be divided into three parts with images to the left and right, and text in the center.

 - __The continent page__